Parliamentary.ai

 Description

-The Dogs (Registration) Bill requires all dog owners in England to register their dogs annually with their local authority, paying a fee determined by the Secretary of State.
-Registration will last one year and must be renewed unless the dog is no longer owned.
-Regulations will outline conditions for suspending registration and will include exemptions, such as for rehoming centers.
-Local authorities will maintain dog registers including information already required under the Microchipping of Dogs (England) Regulations 2014.
+The Dogs (Registration) Bill establishes a nationwide dog registration scheme in England.
+All dog owners must register their dog annually with their local authority, paying a fee set by the Secretary of State.
+Registration will last one year and must be renewed annually unless the dog is no longer owned.
+Regulations will detail circumstances allowing for registration suspension.
+Local authorities will maintain a dog register containing specific information (as detailed in The Microchipping of Dogs (England) Regulations 2014).
 Failure to register or pay the fee results in a fixed penalty notice.
-Fees collected will exclusively fund the enforcement of this Act and related dog-related duties by local authorities.
-The bill defines "authorised person" and "keeper" as per the 2014 Microchipping regulations and specifies which local government bodies in England are included as 'local authorities'.
-The bill is set to come into effect one year after being passed.
+Exemptions, such as for rehoming centers, may be granted.
+The bill defines "authorized person" and "keeper" according to the Microchipping of Dogs (England) Regulations 2014, and clarifies which local authority levels are included.

 Government Spending